 You can use True Tone display with iPad Pro (9.7-inch).
 It uses advanced multichannel sensors to adjust the color and intensity of your display to match the ambient light, so images appear more natural.

 You can use True Tone display and Night Shift together or separately.
 Turn True Tone display on or off in Settings > Display & Brightness.2

 Screen brightness can affect battery life.
 To maximize your battery life, use Auto-Brightness or dim the screen.
 Learn about other ways to maximize battery life.
 You can also adjust brightness with Control Center.

 - Night Shift is available on iPhone 5s or later, iPad Pro, iPad Air or later, iPad mini 2 or later, and iPod touch (6th generation).

-- Low Power Mode and some display-accessibility settings, including Invert Colors, Grayscale, and Increase Contrast, might turn off Night Shift or True Tone display.
+- Some display-accessibility settings, including Invert Colors, Grayscale, and Increase Contrast, might turn off Night Shift or True Tone display.